zichongkao/selectstarsql/innocence.md

     ></sql-exercise>
 </div>

-With this, we can complete part of our task:
+With this, we can find the denominator for our proportion:
 <sql-exercise
-data-question="Find the total number of executions in the dataset." data-comment="The idea here is to pick one of the columns that you're confident has no <code>NULL</code>s and count it." data-default-text="" data-solution="SELECT COUNT(first_name) FROM executions"></sql-exercise>
+data-question="Find the total number of executions in the dataset." data-comment="The idea here is to pick one of the columns that you're confident has no <code>NULL</code>s and count it." data-default-text="" data-solution="SELECT COUNT(ex_number) FROM executions"></sql-exercise>

 <br>
 <a name="count_var">